Although undeniably one of the most talented male seiyuu of his generation, Tasuku Hatanaka is still working towards reaching the top in the industry.

-In the same year, Hatanaka was casted in the hit sports anime, Kuroko no Basket.
+In the same year, Hatanaka was cast in the hit sports anime, Kuroko no Basket.

 He voiced the calm and collected captain and shooting guard of Meiko Junior High, Reiji Mochida.
-In the couple of episodes Mochida was present, he showed sportsmanship and a calm in the face of stressing situations that impressed most.
+In the few episodes, Mochida was present, he showed sportsmanship and calm in the face of stressful situations that impressed most.

-Hatanaka’s performance fit his demeanor, being quiet yet showcasing a sense of responsibility and maturity that was a perfect fit to Reiji Mochida.
+Hatanaka’s performance fit his demeanor, being quiet yet showcasing a sense of responsibility and maturity that was a perfect fit for Reiji Mochida.

 Hatanaka was then cast in the sci-fi and action anime, World Trigger.
 He voiced one of the supporting characters, Hisato Sasamori.